The Last Picture Show (1971)

 Plot Summary: This coming-of-age story is set in the early 1950s in a small, dying Texas town where two best friends navigate their senior year of high school.
 They confront love, betrayal, and the struggle to escape their stagnant surroundings, while an older generation grapples with the decline of their community and changing times.
 The closure of the town's only movie theater symbolizes the broader cultural and economic shifts affecting their lives and prospects.

-Dad's Preview: There ain't much to do in the Little oil town of Anarene.
-For the population, it is a painful existence.
-As we get to know them, we wonder who will be swallowed up and who will escape.
-This well-crafted film perfectly sets the mood, and we can picture scenes like this playing out in real Texas hamlets like Morton, Abilene, Waco or Mineral Wells.
-Many of this film's young actors became majors stars, but it's veteran actor Ben Johnson who won the Oscar for Best Supporting Actor as Sam the Lion.
+Dad's Preview: There ain't much to do in the little Texas oil town of Anarene.
+For the population, it is a painful, banal existence.
+As we get to know them, we wonder who will be swallowed up by the nothingness and who will escape.
+This well-crafted film perfectly sets the mood, and I can picture scenes like this playing out in real Texas hamlets like Morton, Abilene, Waco or Mineral Wells.
+Hell, I grew up in Clyde, Texas.
+Many of this film's young actors would become majors stars, but it's veteran actor Ben Johnson who won the Oscar for Best Supporting Actor as Sam the Lion.
+Way to go, Ben, 'bout damn time.

 BBS Productions; Columbia Pictures